PART: Pre-trained Authorship Representation Transformer: Related work

 \subsection{Transformers and Representations}

 Transformers have become a staple of NLP in record time.
-Since the conception of Attention~\cite{Vaswani2017Jun} and the popularization of pretraining with BERT~\cite{Devlin2018Oct}, a plethora of out-of-the-box transformer models and architectures have been trained with the objective of understanding natural language.
+Since the conception of Attention~\cite{Vaswani2017Jun} and the popularization of pretraining with BERT~\cite{Devlin2018Oct}, a plethora of out-of-the-box transformer models and architectures have been trained to understanding natural language.
 In turn, these models are able to interpret semantic features of speech, as well as some, albeit scarce, stylistic understanding.
-As previously stated, our aim is to produce a stylistically-oriented transformer centered on authorship, with deviates with the usual semantic focus of pre-training procedures.

-However, to the best of our knowledge, a style-oriented transformer has not been explored in detail.
-Works that focus on style are usually concerned with content generation instead of analysis, therefore they include a style vector into the system as in the Styleformer~\cite{Park2022}.
-Recent works in regards of style-oriented transformers are scarce for text, other modalities such as audio have seen certain attention to style~\cite{choi2020encoding} although without concern of authorship.
-Some interest has been put in an authorship transformer in the domain of code writing~\cite{Kalgutkar2019Feb}, but there have been very few advances toward text.
+Works that focus on style are usually concerned with content generation rather than understanding, therefore they include a style vector into the system as in the Styleformer~\cite{Park2022}.
+Other modalities such as audio have seen certain attention to style~\cite{choi2020encoding} although without concern of authorship.
+Some interest has been put in an authorship transformer~\cite{Kalgutkar2019Feb} but for code writing.

 For our purposes, we require encoder transformers.
 Models such as RoBERTa~\cite{liu2019roberta} fit our purposes.
 Decoder-style models produce worse representations that their encoder counterparts, for example between BERT, ELMo~\cite{Peters2018Feb} and GPT-2~\cite{radford2019language}, the first usually produces more contextualized representations~\cite{ethayarajh2019contextual} leading scoreboards on similarity against their decoder counterparts.
 The closest transformer found to our task at hand is BertAA~\cite{fabien2020bertaa} where features and a transformer are combined to perform logistic regression to attribute authorship.
 The use of embeddings can help take authorship to a more complex level, enabling cross-domain scenarios with pre-trained models and a normalized corpus~\cite{barlas2020cross}.
 A particular scenario is the case for microtext from social media, which can be particularly challenging~\cite{suman2021authorship}.
-To generate embeddings we choose RoBERTa for this work, as its representations have shown to be more robust than BERT-generated embeddings~\cite{liu2019roberta}, however, other more sophisticated encoder models would be usable with our methods at the cost of compute time and memory size.
+To generate embeddings we choose RoBERTa, as its representations have shown to be more robust than BERT-generated embeddings~\cite{liu2019roberta}.
+More sophisticated encoder models would be usable too at the cost of compute time and memory.